jennybc/here_here/README.md

 -   Is this a [projectile](http://projectile.readthedocs.io/en/latest/) project?
 Does it have a file named `.projectile`?
 -   Is this a checkout from a version control system?
 Does it have a directory named `.git` or `.svn`?
 Currently, only Git and Subversion are supported.

-If no criteria match, loading the package will fail.
+If no criteria match, the current working directory will be used as fallback.
 Use `set_here()` to create an empty `.here` file that will stop the search if none of the other criteria apply. `dr_here()` will attempt to explain why `here` decided the root location the way it did.
 See the [function reference](https://krlmlr.github.io/here/reference/here.html) for more detail.